 Of particular interest is quantifying the turbulence that is generated as the tides push and pull water over the sea bed.
 Turbulence generated in this way contributes to an increase in sediment suspension as particles are dragged up from the sea bed, as well as contributes to the slow mixing of the stratification.
 The Small-scale Physics and Turbulence group is also examining the turbulent mixing processes that are acting directly within the thermocline.

 The goal is to understand the processes that are dominant in setting the overall stratification in the North Sea, and to use this knowledge to model and predict possible changes.
 These changes could occur from, for example, the installation of offshore wind farms, or increasing temperatures due to climate change.

 A so-called underwater glider is ready for a new measurement campaign. -Image: Raimo Kopetzky / HZG -

-Small-scale Physics and Turbulence is currently using ocean gliders to measure turbulent processes in the North Sea and other regions.
+The Small-scale Physics and Turbulence group is currently using ocean gliders to measure turbulent processes in the North Sea and other regions.